Defindit Docs and Howto Home

 Emacs is a powerful tool often used for the simple task of editing

 text files.
-Emacs is a full Integrated Development Environment (IDE)
+Emacs is an Integrated Development Environment (IDE) which

-which supports many programming languages and file types.
-In the
+supports many programming languages and file types.
+Emacs can edit,

 http://steve.yegge.googlepages.com/effective-emacs